SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Policy-WG/Docs/GoogleDocs/1g-INSEasp4TsEWgGQSoTIxe-KLX79tXqzF3rhWbSI3M/doc-comments-only.md

 For example, with this one, someone might argue this is a bad idea because sheer numbers isn't in itself something we want to reward, but *meaningful* engagement.
 How would they do that?
+>   - Core Swarm: Next session we explore the other side of the form result :) Policy Feedback Form is another item to deliver
+>   - Core Swarm: process explained under question of how policies get ratified
 >
 #### Context - Describe Example Policy
 > * Ambassadors SingularityNET: later as we have more information and sources we could use pictures and links to results and how data looks like